Nakshatra Finder – Calculation Of Your Janma Nakshatra

 The oldest method of Vedic Astrology is based on Nakshatras.
 There are 27 Nakshatras spread across portions of the zodiac, measuring around 13 degrees and 20 minutes.
 Originally there were 28 Nakshatras, including Abhijeet Nakshatra, but later on, it was accounted as ‘Muhurata’.
 Each nakshatra is full of meaning and depth.
-Some of these nakshatras are flanked between two signs.
+Some of these nakshatras are flanked by two signs.
 These are sometimes referred to as the ‘lunar mansions’ because this astrological configuration is based on how long the moon stays in one Nakshatra.

 Navamsa charts work quite beautifully.
 It reveals the astrological analysis based on your Nakshatra.
 Nakshatra helps to understand how divine energies are channelised through your life.
 They give a foundation to the planetary energies that are impacting your life and consciousness.
 You are every nakshatra in a certain situation.
-They work 24/7 in your life, whether in your thoughts, conversations, texts messages, actions, preferences, aversions or any interest area.
+They work 24/7 in your life, whether in your thoughts, conversations, text messages, actions, preferences, aversions or any interest area.

 You are your Moon and Ketu Nakshatras.
 Moon rules your mind and Ketu your past lives.
 Everything that you have stored all your lives is stored in Ketu.
 Ketu is also your comfort zone.
 Rahu is actually what you are here to learn, but Ketu is your past life’s expertise.
 Next comes your ascendant Nakshatra.
 This lays out your karmic path in your current life.
 Ascendant Nakshatra is going first to shape your overall personality and preferences.

-To find what your Nakshatra is, you can either consult an astrologer or enter your birth details in the nakshatra calculator online.
+To find out what your Nakshatra is, you can either consult an astrologer or enter your birth details in the nakshatra calculator online.
 There are many ‘Rasi and Nakshatra Finders’ online; however, to understand how they are playing a huge role in your life, you need proper analysis of your astrological charts such as D1, D9 and D10.

 Basic Maths of Vedic Astrology

-The entire zodiac is divided into 12 signs or and 27 constellations of stars.
+The entire zodiac is divided into 12 signs and 27 constellations of stars.
 The whole zodiac, mathematically, is 360 degrees.
 When 360 degrees is divided by 12 signs, then each sign is 30 degrees.
 The 27 constellations, when divided by 360 degrees, then one constellation equals 13 degrees and 20 minutes.

 |Elements||Sign Set 1||Sign Set 2||Sign Set 3|